vanwykkim/readme-generator/assets/js/README.md

 - [Questions](#questions)
 - [License](#license)

-# Installation
+## Installation

-don't have any
+Not Provided

-# Usage
+## Usage

-not sure
+Not Provided

 ## Contributing

+If wishing to contribute please follow the Contributor Covenant:

 [Contributor Covenant](https://www.contributor-covenant.org/)

 ## Credits

-don't have any
+Not Provided/No Credits

 ## Tests

 To run the tests:
-run them
+Not Provided

 ## Questions

-Github username: kk
+Github username: vanwykkim

-GitHub link to profile: [dkald.com]
+GitHub link to repo: [https://github.com/vanwykkim/test]

-For further questions please email: email@emia.com
+For further questions please email: Not Provided/Unavailable

 ## License

-No license specified
+        Apache License 2.0